zvada/technology/docs/policy/software-support.md

 -   If you run across a problem that has a chance of being hit by other users, consider:
     -   Is there a bug we should fix in the software?
 Or something we could improve in the software?
     -   Is there a way to improve our documentation?
     -   Can you extend our troubleshooting documents to help people track this down more quickly?
 Consider the troubleshooting documents to be as much for us as for our users.
-Also note that as of this writing (February 2012) the troubleshooting documents are not yet deep.
-We can and should make them deeper.

 ## Direct email vs. support